philmade/robai/readme.md

 All the robot needs to function are written instructions stored at `memory.instructions_for_ai`.
 This is _always_  a list of `ChatMessage` objects because whatever you're doing with an AI _language model_, you should be able to create instructions in the form of `[ChatMessage, ChatMessage, ChatMessage]`.
 Standardizing instructions this way makes things much simpler.

-A robot's 'input' is defined in the memory at memory.input_model.
-For reasons that will become clear, we shouldn't standardize the input of a robot because it would force developers to pre-process data before it even gets to the robot.
-The point of robai is that each robot is self contained, so the first function in its pre-call might, for example, parse a SQL query into text.
+A robot's 'input' is defined in the memory at `memory.input_model`.
+The point of robai is that each robot is self contained, so the first function in its pre-call might, for example, parse the input_model,perhaps an SQL query in a dictionary, into text.

-That's it.
-When the robot is finished, it returns its memory object.
+When the robot has called all pre-call and post-call functions it is finished.
+It then returns its memory object.
 Memory is just a pydantic class where you can store anything the robot might need to 'do' whatever it's tasked with.

 ## Why?
 The framework has been written so that writing code for large *language* models feel closer to writing *language*.
 Writing AI code should feel intuitive, it should be rooted in concepts familiar to humans, and the code should read like a 'real' interaction.
 For things to feel familiar, we have to know exactly what happens when we call process on our robot at `robot.process(some_input_string_or_model)`.

-Also, by standardising the instructions to be a list of ChatMessage objects, chaining together robots becomes intutive.
-Just add a robot into your pre-call or post-call functions.

 ## A simple example